NRI Income Tax & Compliance

 Illustration

 Suppose Mr. A is a trader and he bought 5000 shares worth INR 10,000 at Rs.
 20 per share.
-Now, within a period of 12 months, he sells those shares at Rs.
+Now, within 12 months, he sells those shares at Rs.
 30 per share.
 In case Mr. A sells the shares on the same day on which he bought them, the intraday rate of STT will be 0.025%, i.e.,

 STT = 0.025% * 30 * 5000 = INR 37.5